MarkAdell/my_articles/README.md

 Please note that if arrays are passed by value in the programming language you use, the step of creating a new array `doubledNumbers` to store the updated values will not be necessary, and it will be acceptable to modify the passed `numbers` array directly and return it as it doesn't affect the original array.

-### A function that decides based on the current day whether it is a weekend:
+### A function that checks if the current day is a weekend:

 ```javascript
 // Impure function #4